Danilooa/npm_cookbook/README.md

 **uninstalling packages**

-To unintall a package, in this case _vue_, run any of the following commands
+To uninstall a package, in this case _vue_, run any of the following commands
 $ `npm uninstall vue --save`
 $ `npm rm vue`
 $ `npm un vue`